-No identifiable physics module is included in this exam.
-Relevant physics questions are embedded in each category, and many are image based.
-However, physics is scored as a separate category and must be passed in order to pass the exam.
+No separate physics module is included in this exam.
+Relevant physics questions are included in each category, and many are image based.

 All ABR exam scoring is criterion referenced, meaning that a passing standard is established in advance of the exam.
 The exam is not graded on a curve, and there is no set percentage of failures.
-For the Core Exam, the clinical component is scored as “pass/fail,” and the physics component is separately scored as “pass/fail.”
-If a candidate achieves a score equal to or higher than the passing score, he or she passes.
-If not, the candidate fails.
+To learn more about this method and how it differs from norm-referenced scoring, please visit our Exam Scoring Model

 How and when will I receive my results?

-Results for the Core Exam are posted in your password-protected myABR account approximately 8 to 10 weeks after the exam.
+Results for the Qualifying (Core) Exam are posted in your password-protected myABR account approximately one month after the last day of the exam administration.
 You will receive an email when your exam results have been posted.

-What happens if a I fail the Core Exam?
+What happens if I fail the Qualifying (Core) Exam?
 When can I retake it?

 Opportunities to retake the exam are available twice a year.

-How long do I have to pass the Core Exam?
+How long do I have to pass the Qualifying (Core) Exam?

-You will have six years from the end of your training to successfully complete the initial certification process (pass both the Core and Certifying exams).
-This is the board eligible period.
+You will have six years from the end of your training to successfully complete the initial certification process (pass both the Qualifying [Core] and Certifying exams).
+This is the "board eligible" period.
 After that, you must take an additional year of training in a department with ACGME or RCPSC (Canadian) accreditation before re-entering the certification process.